 TYPE: – Most fossils are found in the fallen blocks, which can be seen on the foreshore or at the bottom of the cliffs.
 Fossils such as echinoids can also be found loose in the scree slopes.
 Hooken is also an important site for the fauna and flora living and growing behind the old landslide, so you should respect this aspect of the site.
 The cliffs on the beach and the rocks on the foreshore are full of fossils and there are no restrictions on collecting here.

 It is easy to find fossils at Hooken Cliff.
-The old landslide is constantly being eroded by the rain, wind and sea, and boulders of chalk and greensand frequently fall down to the beach.
+The old landslide is constantly being eroded by the rain, wind and sea, and boulders of Chalk and Upper Greensand frequently fall onto the beach.

 If you search through the boulders on the foreshore, these are usually full of fossils.
-The best blocks are those from the Middle Chalk, with the fossils in this being superbly preserved and fairly easy to get out.
+The best blocks are those from the Grey Chalk Subgroup (previously Middle Chalk), with the fossils in this being superbly preserved and fairly easy to get out.
 The best blocks are those that have been sitting around for a while, as the harder fossils weather out of the softer chalk, making them easy to spot.

 Keep an eye open for loose echinoids along the foreshore, which have been washed out of the chalk.
 However, they can be hard to spot.
 In addition, the Upper Greensand here is rich in fossil brachiopods, oysters and bivalves.
 Ammonites can also be found in this.
 In addition, other fossils such as sharks’ teeth, corals and sponges can be found here – you just never know what you might find.

-Most of the cliff at Hooken to Beer comprises of the Lower Chalk (Cretaceous ~96 mya) and is part of the Beer Limestone Formation of the Hooken Nodular Limestone Bed.
-This is Upper Cretaceous in age, from the Cenomanian.
+Most of the cliff at Hooken to Beer comprises of the Beer Limestone Formation of the Hooken Nodular Limestone Bed.
+This is from the Grey Chalk Subgroup (previously known as Lower Chalk.
+This is Upper Cretaceous in age from the Cenomanian stage, of 96 Mya.

 Common sense when collecting at all locations should always be used and knowledge of tide times is essential.
 The main danger at Hooken Cliff is from falling rocks.
 The cliffs are extremely tall and cliff falls are quite common.
 You should keep away from the base of the cliff at all times and wear a hard hat.